jforget/Perl-fixed-width-char-human-recognition/description/description.en.md

 `imagemap` of  the Colouring Scheme  still allows linking to  the Cell webpage.
 The  user can  click a  second time on  the search  button to refresh the  list of selected Cells.
-The user has to  decide when the long refresh of the Colouring Scheme  is necessary and when he can use a slightly obsolete Colouring Scheme.
+The user has to  decide when the (lengthy) refresh of the Colouring Scheme is necessary and when he can use a slightly obsolete Colouring Scheme.

 ## Cell Grid